Why Use Tournament Scoring Software?

 TourPlay.net (webpage, with XML output)

-A very recent addition, TourPlay.net allows the online organisation of tournaments and leagues.
-As of beginning of 2023, organisation of tournaments is officially still in a preview version but it is fully operational and multiple tournament results have already been uploaded to the NAF database using their comfortable XML export function.
+TourPlay.net allows the online organisation of tournaments and leagues as a paid service.
+Organisation of tournaments is fully operational and multiple tournament results have already been uploaded to the NAF database using their comfortable XML export function.
 It’s an all-in-one place with a user-friendly interface that makes it easy for for hosts to setup tournaments and for participants to directly submit their rosters.
 However, one should keep in mind that this is a purely online tournament software at the moment, and if you are playing in your parents’ basement with a spotty internet connection, or the server goes down, it might create issues on tournament day.

 Best Coast Pairings (smartphone app)